baditaflorin/github-stars/readme.md

 *   [collabora/WhisperFusion](https://github.com/collabora/WhisperFusion): WhisperFusion builds upon the capabilities of WhisperLive and WhisperSpeech to provide a seamless conversations with an AI.
 *   [ufal/whisper_streaming](https://github.com/ufal/whisper_streaming): Whisper realtime streaming for long speech-to-text transcription and translation
-*   [QuentinFuxa/WhisperLiveKit](https://github.com/QuentinFuxa/WhisperLiveKit): Real-time, Fully Local Speech-to-Text and Speaker Diarization.
+*   [QuentinFuxa/WhisperLiveKit](https://github.com/QuentinFuxa/WhisperLiveKit): Python package for Real-time, Local Speech-to-Text and Speaker Diarization.
 FastAPI Server & Web Interface
 *   [ahmetoner/whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice): OpenAI Whisper ASR Webservice API
 *   [Modern-Prometheus-AI/FullyUnifiedModel](https://github.com/Modern-Prometheus-AI/FullyUnifiedModel): This is a technical writeup of the next evolution in the Adaptive Modular Network.
 It aims to unify the components of the AMN and fill gaps and weak points in the model.
 *   [binarybana/easyrag](https://github.com/binarybana/easyrag): Easy RAG scripts for a local, embedded, MCP-enabled knowledge store.